 2.0 DESCRIPTION OF UNIT TO BE CLOSED

-A specific description of the permitted unit can be found in Permit Attachment A (Technical Area Unit Descriptions).
-Additional features and equipment located the permitted unit and not discussed within the Permit are described below.
+Specific descriptions of the permitted unit can be found in Permit Attachment A (Technical Area Unit Descriptions).
+Additional features and equipment located at the permitted unit and not discussed elsewhere within the Permit are described below.